As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Which Pass?
 4 Days within 1 month Global Pass

 When it comes to incredible tourist attractions, London is the gift that keeps on giving.
-The best things to do here include the London Eye, Buckingham Palace and the Tower of London.
+Your London itinerary might include the London Eye, Buckingham Palace and the Tower of London.
 Not to mention the hoards of great museums across the city, most of which are free of charge, including my top pick, the Natural History Museum.

 The next stop will be Paris which can be accessed using your interrail pass on the Eurostar train between London and Paris, you will need to book a seat reservation for €30.